Reward Path Board: Keep Kids Motivated One Step at a Time

 • Tracks Progress Visually

-Supports smoother transitions and fewer surprises
+Supports smoother transitions and fewer surprises.

 • Multiple Uses

-Great for tasks, potty training, school routines, and more
+Great for tasks, potty training, school routines, and more.

 • Consistency and Adaptability

-Especially helpful for neurodivergent learners
+Especially helpful for neurodivergent learners.

 • Beautiful Enough for Your Fridge

-A calm, inviting design that fits your home
+A calm, inviting design that fits your home.

 • Easy to Clean Between Uses

-Wipe down and reuse for each kid
+Wipe down and reuse for each kid or goal.

 • Saves Time and Prep

-No more printing or laminating endless schedules
+No more printing or laminating endless reward charts.

 How to Use It (SEED)

-The board comes with four magnetic hardware pieces with anti skid rings.
-The Progress Marker | Reward Path Clings are sold separately so you can customize based on your child’s needs.
+The board comes with four magnetic hardware pieces with anti-skid rings.
+The Progress Marker Reward Path Clings are sold separately so you can customize based on your child's needs.

 Yes.
 That is the point.
-Moving the stars teaches flexibility, especially helpful for neurodivergent kids who struggle with sudden change.
+Moving the stars teaches flexibility — especially helpful for neurodivergent kids who struggle with sudden change.

 Ready to Build Motivation That Lasts?

-The Reward Path Board gives your child a clear way to stay motivated, celebrate small wins, and work toward big goals, with the flexibility they need to thrive.
+The Reward Path Board gives your child a clear way to stay motivated, celebrate small wins, and work toward big goals with the flexibility they need to thrive.